jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostUploadsApi.md

 );

-final uploadId = uploadId_example; // String | The ID of the upload session to get.
+final String uploadId = 'uploadId_example'; // String | The ID of the upload session to get.

 try {
   await client.uploads.getUpload(uploadId);